This is almost always a no-win situation.

 Take the threats seriously, no matter how ludicrous they are in fact.

 Why?
 Two main reasons.
 1) Because our culture is currently programmed to “#startwithbelieving” and “believe survivors” and other similar nonsense, such that the presumption of innocence effectively does not apply to accusations of child abuse.
 More often than not, it’s guilty until proven innocent.
 Proving innocence is much harder than you believe.
 Much, much, much harder.
 The system actually works against efforts to prove innocence.
 Ignore this truth at your peril.
-2) You’ve been taught since grade school that our legal system is “the best in the world,” but that doesn’t mean it’s actually good.
-“Best in the world” in this case simply means there are legal systems that are even worse than ours.
-If you believe our criminal justice system cares about getting to the truth about child abuse allegations, you are sadly and dangerously mistaken.
+2) You’ve been taught since grade school that our legal system is “the best in the world,” but that doesn’t mean it’s not going to victimize you.
+“Best in the world” in this case simply means there are legal systems that are worse than ours.

 Preempting false abuse allegations and/or defending oneself against false abuse allegations is tricky.